Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 - A Metal Contractor that holds the C-23 license is legally is not allowed to bid on a project that falls outside of the spectrum of fabrication or repair of ornamental metals.

-Typical Duties of an Metal Contractor
+Typical Duties of a Metal Contractor

-Metal workers can vary based on their particular area of expertise but generally, their duties:
+Metalworkers can vary based on their particular area of expertise but generally, their duties:

 The C-23 license does not include steel fabrication or sheet metal.

-To get the C-23 License you will be tested on all aspects of metal work, so you will want to make sure you are familiar with all aspects of your trade.
+To get the C-23 License you will be tested on all aspects of metalwork, so you will want to make sure you are familiar with all aspects of your trade.

 C-23 License and the General Contractor